|Tumblr Name:||eg, my-tumblr-name.tumblr.com|

 If you change your Tumblr name, your Tag cloud will stop working within a day or two.

-You will have to come back to this page, and generate a new piece of code that works with your new Tumblr name, and replace the old code in your tumblr.
+You will have to come back to this page, generate a new script that works with your new Tumblr name, and replace the old code on your tumblr.

 If you have Thousands of Posts –

 This Tag Cloud will only list the Tags from the most recent 7,000 posts on your Tumblr.

 Sorry, but it's just too much load on my server to handle more than that.

 I changed my Tumblr name, and now my tags are not showing up!

 Your Tag Cloud is connected to your Tumblr name, as described above.